GUIpsp/Modular-Force-Field-System/README.md

-The user has the rights to derive code from this mod, that is to say to write code that extends or instanciate the mod classes or interfaces, refer to its objects, or calls its functions given that credit is given to the original author(s).
+The user has the rights to derive code from this mod, that is to say to write code that extends or instanciate the mod classes or interfaces, refer to its objects, or calls its functions.
 This code is known as "derived" code, and can be licensed under a license different from this mod.

 6. Distribution of original or modified copy rights